(A) Compensation check issuance, delivery and endorsement.

 The standard method of delivering payment to a claimant or benefit recipient shall be by electronic fund transfer, as provide in paragraph (D) of this rule.
 Where the bureau issues a check, the bureau's checks payable to a claimant shall be mailed to the claimant's address, as officially recorded in the claim file, except as provided below:

-(a) The mailing of the bureau's compensation check to a place requested by the claimant in a power of attorney, executed in accordance with paragraph (A)(6) of this rule, must be approved by the administrator or the administrator's designee, or by the industrial commission or designee.
+(a) The mailing of the bureau's compensation check to a place requested by the claimant in an authorization to receive workers' compensation payment or equivalent, executed in accordance with paragraph (A)(6) of this rule, must be approved by the administrator or the administrator's designee, or by the industrial commission or designee.

 (b) Checks for lump sum settlements or lump sum advancements shall be disbursed in accordance with instructions of the bureau or industrial commission, as indicated in the order approving such advancements.